reactific/RxMongo/README.md

 translate your method invocations into the corresponding Driver calls.
 This part of the API also provides a set of abstractions for variant collections, named queries, and other utilities to make using Mongo simpler.

-### Full Featured for Mongo 2.8
+### Full Featured for Mongo 3.0
-By the 1.0 release, RxMongo will fully support all Mongo 2.8 features and is aimed at the Mongo 2.8 release.
-It may or may not be compatible with prior releases.
+By the 1.0 release, RxMongo will fully support all Mongo 3.0 features and is aimed at the Mongo 3.0 release.
+Backwards compatibility with 2.6 may be offered but at a lower priority.
+Compatibility with versions prior to 2.6 will not be offered.

 # Getting Started